Skip to content

 What’s it about?

-Growing up I distinctly remember taking those orange flavoured cartoon themed Vitamin C tablets, and I’m pretty sure I never suffered from scurvy.
-As a Paediatric trainee, it’s not uncommon for parents to ask me whether they should be giving their children vitamin supplements.
-There are no clear guidelines despite the abundance of information – ranging from non-factual to double blind RCTs – for parents and paediatricians to navigate.
-This paper reviewed the recommended dietary intake of Vitamins A, D, C, E, B12 and Folic Acid (based on Italian guidelines), the clinical consequences of deficiency and toxicity.
-The authors also reviewed the evidence for vitamin supplementation in several acute illnesses such as measles, acute otitis media and dengue fever, as well as chronic illnesses such as depression, iron deficiency anaemia and chronic renal failure.
+Growing up, I distinctly remember taking those orange-flavoured cartoon-themed Vitamin C tablets, and I’m pretty sure I never suffered from scurvy.
+As a paediatric trainee, I find it not uncommon for parents to ask me whether they should give their children vitamin supplements.
+There are no clear guidelines despite the abundance of information – ranging from non-factual to double-blind RCTs – for parents and paediatricians to navigate.
+This paper reviewed the recommended dietary intake of Vitamins A, D, C, E, B12 and Folic Acid (based on Italian guidelines), as well as the clinical consequences of deficiency and toxicity.
+The authors also reviewed the evidence for vitamin supplementation in several acute illnesses, such as measles, acute otitis media and dengue fever, as well as chronic illnesses, such as depression, iron deficiency anaemia and chronic renal failure.

 What did they do?

-The authors completed a systematic literature review in December 2019 via the Cochrane Library and Medline/PubMed Databases and found 72 original studies which evaluated the evidence of Vitamin A, E, D, C, B12 and Folic Acid.
+The authors completed a systematic literature review in December 2019 via the Cochrane Library and Medline/PubMed Databases and found 72 original studies that evaluated the evidence for Vitamins A, E, D, C, B12, and Folic Acid.

-This paper is worth a read for the great summary on the clinical picture of the various Vitamin deficiencies as well as Vitamin toxicities.
+This paper is worth reading for its great summary of the clinical picture of various Vitamin deficiencies and toxicities.

 Evidence summary